TheDeadSlayer/Ecommerce-LAMP-Deployment/README.md

 This project demonstrates the automation of deploying a sample ecommerce application on LAMP stack via a BASH script

-The BASH is cript is called deploy-application.sh
+The BASH is script is called deploy-application.sh

 Here's are the steps deploy it on CentOS systems (outlined in the BASH Script):